56quarters/cadence/MIGRATION.md

 Guides for migrating to different versions of Cadence are below.

+## Migrating to 1.7.0

+There are no backwards incompatible changes in this release.

 ## Migrating to 1.6.0

 There are no backwards incompatible changes in this release.